Tensor Rank and Complexity: Group Action on Tensors

-where $v_{i,j} \in V_i$ for $i =1, \ldots, d$.
-Of course, we may always assume $V_i = \prC^{a_i}$ after fixing a basis on $V_i$. \\ Given this setting, one is interested in understanding the action of $G$ on $V$ in the new cases $d \geq 3$.
+Given this setting, one is interested in understanding the action of $G$ on $V$ in the new cases $d \geq 3$.
 In analogy to the matrix case we may call two tensors in $V$ \emph{equivalent}, if they lie in the same $G$-orbit.
 Unfortunately, the $G$-action, and thus the notion of tensor equivalence, will turn out to be much less well-behaved than in the matrix case $d=2$.
 To guide ourselves, we ask the following questions for $d \geq 3$: \begin{numlist} \item Has the natural action of $G$ on $V$ finitely many orbits? \item Is there a $G$-orbit, which is Zariski-dense in $V$? \item Can one classify the orbits of the natural $G$-action on $V$? \end{numlist} Before we investigate these questions, we give a definition regarding the second question.
-It is motivated by calling a variety $X$, which is equipped with a transitive action of an algebraic group $H$, a homogeneous space. \begin{defn} $V = V_1 \otimes \cdots \otimes V_d$ is called \textbf{prehomogeneous} if the natural action of $G$ on $V$ has a Zariski-dense orbit.
-Hence, the second question asks if $V$ is prehomogeneous. \end{defn} Now, let us consider the three questions from above.
-Starting with the bad news, in general the answer to the third question is ``No, this is hopeless''; and there is a mathematical reasoning for that!
-Namely, in the language of representation theory there are the so-called \textit{wild problems}.
-These wild problems refrain themselves from classification, since they contain for \emph{all}(!) $m \geq 2$ the problem of classifying $m$-tuples of matrices up to simultaneous similarity.
-In our situation, \cite[Theorem~4.5]{prBSwildProblem} states that already the classification of the $G$-orbits for $\prC^3 \otimes \prC^m \otimes \prC^n$ is a wild problem.
-Using this, one can deduce that most instances of classifying $d$-tensors for $d \geq 3$ are wild.
-An interested reader may consult the article \cite{prBSwildProblem} and the references therein for further details. \\ Although the classification problem is in general out of reach, there are complete classifications for certain $V$.
-The easiest case $\prC^2 \otimes \prC^2 \otimes \prC^2$ is presented in section~\ref{pr:secRank}.
-Moreover, one can always decide the first two questions and we dedicate the subsequent part of this section to these two questions.
-A full answer to question~1 respectively question~2 will be given in Theorem~\ref{pr:thmFiniteOrbits} respectively Theorem~\ref{pr:thmSatoKimuraVenturelli} below. \\ We start the study with some considerations, that are useful for both question~1 and question~2.
-Note that if $V$ has finitely many $G$-orbits, then there is always a Zariski-dense orbit, i.e. $V$ is prehomogeneous.
-This is due to the stratification of $V$ by the $G$-orbits and due to $V$ being irreducible.
-Conversely, we will see that not all prehomogeneous $V$ have finitely many orbits.
-Hence, question~1 is more restrictive.
+It is motivated by calling a variety $X$, which is equipped with a transitive action of an algebraic group $H$, a homogeneous space.

+\begin{defn} $V = V_1 \otimes \cdots \otimes V_d$ is called \textbf{prehomogeneous} if the natural action of $G$ on $V$ has a Zariski-dense orbit.
+Hence, the second question asks if $V$ is prehomogeneous. \end{defn}